Passive revolution

+Background

+The expression passive revolution was first used by Vincenzo Cuoco, a Neapolitan liberal conservative philosopher who exerted great influence in the early stages of the Risorgimento.
+Cuoco had used the term to describe the lack of popular participation and the foreign origins of the Neapolitan Revolution of 1799.

 Gramsci's use of the term

 Passive revolution describes a gradual but continuous reorganization of the state and economy in order to preserve the power of the elite by incorporating or neutralizing the power of adversarial groups through transforming them into partners, all without overcoming the fundamental social contradictions.
 Gramsci argued that when a social group lacks the strength to establish hegemony, it will instead choose a path where its interests and demands will "be satisfied by small doses, legally, in a reformist manner-- in such a way that it was possible to preserve the political and economic positions of the old ruling class."
 This "avoid[s] the popular masses going through a period of political experience such as occurred in France in the years of Jacobinism."

 Gramsci uses "passive revolution" in a variety of contexts with slightly different meanings.
 The primary usage is to contrast the passive transformation of bourgeois society in 19th-century Italy with the active revolutionary process of the bourgeoisie in France.
 Whereas the French case is seen by Gramsci as an authentic revolution guided by social forces, the Italian case was 'elite-driven'; a process of modernization that did not disrupt the social arrangements of power in Italy but instead modernized it on the behalf of elite classes to secure their own position.
 The change described is not abrupt but a slow and gradual metamorphosis that may take years or generations to accomplish.

 In addition to his comparison of the French Revolution versus the Italian case, Gramsci also associates Italian fascism with the notion of passive revolution.

-Gramsci also used the term for the mutations of the structures of capitalist economic production that he recognised primarily in the development of the US factory system of the 1920s and 1930s.
+Gramsci also used the term for the mutations of the structures of capitalist economic production that he recognized primarily in the development of the US factory system of the 1920s and 1930s.
 Passive revolution is detailed by Gramsci as an elite process of state restructuring in Italy specifically, but it has been used as a frame of analysis for viewing other transitions to capitalist modernity.